 - Erase the hard drive and reinstall the operating system.

 - Clean the apple device.

 - Locate any original accessories, including the box if you still have it.

-- Take multiple pictures of the device if you’re listing the MacBook Pro online.
+- Take multiple pictures of the apple device if you’re listing the MacBook Pro online.

-Apple also provides guidance for preparing your Mac for resale here: https://support.apple.com/en-us/HT201065.
+Apple also provides guidance for preparing your Mac for resale here.

-Conclusion: Where Is The Best Place to Sell My MacBook Pro?
+Where Is the Best Place To Sell My MacBook Pro?

 Best is always subjective in these cases as the ideal platform to sell your Mac depends on your priorities.
 Generally, convenience and potential earnings are inversely related.